John-Li-happy/ForSudoku/README.md

 # ForSudoku
-A game for kill time before sleeping
+A game for killing time before sleeping